max-schweikl/Final-Project_Group-5/README.md

 # Final-Project_Group-5
 Final-Project_Group-5 Main repository for UofM Data Visualization &amp;amp; Analytics Boot Camp Final Project (Group 5), hosted by Max Schweikl, Stephanie Leonard, Randy Sendek, Lucas Bratland and Bailey Van Ommeren

+## Final Presentation
+The final group project presentation is linked to Google Slides [here](https://docs.google.com/presentation/d/1aXPEPfQH5vqG8aXMZKgjvpEcCv2Iga9h14h-E72lNf8/edit?usp=sharing).

 ## Communication Plan/Alignment
 Our team was very specific around our schedules of availability over the course of this project.
 The goal is to complete most or all deliverable work within alloted class hours, with the additional option for the team to meet/discuss ad-hoc outside of classroom hours as needed.
 Slack will service as the primary and most crucial communication tool for all project work, including but not limited to link sharing, direct group messaging and formal huddle/Zoom meeting.
 One critical component will be aligning to a role ownership each week.
 While some team members have more comfortability/favorability of roles over others, we will still make sure each role has the support ownership needed to exceed, whether it's doubling up on some work or a team member owning a component role more than once if they're efficiently completing deliverables in that space.

 ## Project Topic
 Our team all has an interest in various movie genres and love to watch both new films that are released as well as old films from prior years, and discuss our thoughts or opinions as to if we enjoyed the movie or not.
 That being said, one area of curiosity is if one or more team member(s) likes a film, are they necessarily in the majority or not with others on the same opinions or views?
 What exactly classifies a film as "successful" or "unsuccessful?"
 What are the various input components of a film, such as cast/crew, producer, genre, production budget, release date and so on, that have the most influence on a film's success or not?
 The question our group is looking to answer will be that of classification, in that for past released films, what input factors correlate the most with or drive the most success for a film, which we're defining as it's generated box office revenue producing at or more than double it's production budget.
 From this, we can also hope to predict or infer on how successful future released films will be, based on prior trend of movies with similar production attributes.

-## Dataset Chosen
+## Dataset
-At the moment, we will be utilizing a .csv dataset provided by the Kaggle, based on a dataset from the University of Minnesota that provides +26M movie review entries and a variety of different movie attributes, some of which were called out in the project topic headline above.
-If this dataset is too large/overvalued, we will transition to an alternative option, which there are plenty available on the internet, most notably datasets accessed via IMDB.
+We will be utilizing a .csv dataset provided by the Kaggle, based on a dataset from the University of Minnesota that provides +26M movie review entries and a variety of different movie attributes, some of which were called out in the project topic headline above.
+To help keep the dataset from getting to large, we will add a .csv which identifies the top 100 actors by revenue.

 The following datasets will be used:
 - movies_metadata.csv
 - credits.csv
 - ratings.csv
+- Top 100 Actors by Revenue.csv
+- Top 100 Directors by Revenue.csv
+- Top 100 Composers by Revenue.csv

-Files were downloaded from [this linked Kaggle zip file](https://www.kaggle.com/rounakbanik/the-movies-dataset/download).
+Files were downloaded from [this linked Kaggle zip file](https://www.kaggle.com/rounakbanik/the-movies-dataset/download) and [this website](https://www.the-numbers.com/box-office-star-records/domestic/lifetime-acting/top-grossing-leading-stars).

 ## Tools to Clean Data
 Python and Pandas will be utilized to clean our dataset throughout the length of this project.

-## Chosen Database
+## Database
-Currently our group is leaning towards utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.
+We'll be utilizing a SQL/PostGres database with the raw data contents being extracted as a .csv file.  once ETL is performed and the database is established, this will also be shared on an AWS RDS site for team collaboration.

-## Chosen Machine Learning Model
+## Machine Learning Model
- We would like to use a regression ML model to understand which movie production factors lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
-Being this is a categorization question, it may also be worth exploring if a decision tree model also makes the most sense for our analyis here too.
+ We will be building a regression and random forest ML model to understand which movie production factors/features lead to the highest revenue success, as well as which attributes are either not correlated/connected as strongly.
+Our y-value is defined as the categorization of movie success, with 1=successful and 0=unsuccessful.
+A bulk of preprocessing was done using OneHotEncoder to change categorical features in to usable numerical columns.
+The initial features utilized were budget, rating, runtime, top 100 actors, directors, writers and composers (which was limited even further due to data size).

+### Machine Learning Model Initial Results
+- Logistic Regression: predicting all test data as success (even with rebalancing training data), which is not proper
+- Random Forest: predicting at 99.9% accuracy, which given amount of features we're working with, this accuracy is too great and likely overfitted (even with rebalancing)
+- Link to working code, descrption of process and results can be viewed further [here](https://github.com/max-schweikl/Final-Project_Group-5/blob/main/Segment%202/Segment%202%20-%20Machine%20Learning.md)

-## Chosen Dashboard
+## Dashboard
-Our team is currently considering utilizing matplotlib for our visualizations on this project, comparing various movie input components against their resulting revenue that was generated.
+Our team has chosen two visualization methods for this project.
+The first being a Tableau dashboard, which shows, by genre (as a drop-down option), the total revenue over all years for the measured drop-down option, top movies by revenue and rating, average revenue and rating, the number of successful vs failed movies (success being defined as a movie making twice it's budget in revenue), and a line chart graph that measures genre by year (x-axis = year of movie release, y-axis = total revenue for all measured movies based on drop-down selection).
+- Link to Tableau storyboard can be found [here](https://docs.google.com/presentation/d/1ppohUS7lz0ywqLALRNWI7Y0NSrHBQvtAunWuu660ZdE/edit#slide=id.p)
+- Link to Tableau dashboard can be found [here](https://public.tableau.com/app/profile/bailey.van.ommeren/viz/FinalProjectDashboard_16535275197320/Dashboard1?publish=yes)
+- Link to additional Tableau dashboard purpose/results/summary is also linked on Github [here](https://github.com/max-schweikl/Final-Project_Group-5/blob/main/Tableau_Dashboard.md)

+The second visualization is an HTML webpage with Javascript-enabled drop-down filters, which will be utilized for plugging in various movie attributes (ex: genre, cast/crew, release date, etc.) for plugging in and seeing which have the higher influence in determining movie success.
+- Link to HTML webpage will be provided soon

 ## High Level Project Plan Diagram
 Find below a high-level project plan diagram